Laura has been an online writer for over eight years. Her articles often focus on issues of diet, nutrition, and beauty.

 Should We Be Disposing Nuclear Waste in the Oceans?

-The belief that storing radioactive waste in the depths of the world’s oceans is a foolproof strategy of getting rid of this waste is an extremely flawed idea.
+The belief that storing radioactive waste in the depths of the world’s oceans is a foolproof strategy for getting rid of this waste is an extremely flawed idea.
 Storing radioactive waste in the ocean is harmful to the organisms that inhabit the ocean and to humans as well due to radiation and in addition is a very expensive process.
-Poor insulation of the containers, leaks, volcanic activity, tectonic plate movement , limited locations, and several other factors – prove that storing radioactive waste in the oceans will only lead to many a catastrophe.
+Poor insulation of the containers, leaks, volcanic activity, tectonic plate movement, limited locations, and several other factors prove that storing radioactive waste in the oceans will only lead to many a catastrophe.
 (PRO's and CON's of Radioactive Waste in the Oceans)

 To begin with, it is a bad idea to store radioactive waste in the ocean because the facilities that hold the waste are sometimes flawed and may contain leaks that may become severe when exposed to such high pressures and this allows radiation to leak out into the oceans, where it can be carried everywhere by currents.
 For example, Russia’s vast amount of radioactive material is stored in the ocean in very poor containment facilities and these leaks risk being transported to other rivers and parts of the ocean.
 Over time, little amounts of radiation would accumulate and begin to destroy ecosystems in the ocean and contaminate entire food chains, starting with the abyssal creatures.
 (PRO's and CON's of Radioactive Waste in the Oceans)

-Nuclear Waste Storage Areas In The Atlantic Ocean
+Nuclear Waste Storage Areas in the Atlantic Ocean

 Old Storage Locations Declared Unsafe Presently